leonardostefanello/leonardostefanello/README.md

 - 🔭 &nbsp; Looking for a job;
 - 🌱 &nbsp; Studying **System Analysis and Development** at Unisul;
 - 🔧 &nbsp; Most of my projects and tests that I do are available at [Repositories](https://github.com/leonardostefanello?tab=repositories);
-- 🎮 &nbsp; When I'm free I like to spend time playing games or watching series/movies;
+- 🎮 &nbsp; When I'm free I like to play with friends but also to keep improving my knowledge, programming is not just a job for me, but a passion;
 </br>